skypilot-org/skypilot/docs/source/reference/storage.rst

     Under the hood, :code:`MOUNT` mode uses `FUSE <https://www.kernel.org/doc/html/next/filesystems/fuse.html>`_ to provide a close-to-open consistency model for attached buckets.
 This means calling :code:`close()` on a file will upload the entire file to the bucket.
-    Any subsequent reads, either using SkyPilot Storage or external utilities (such as aws/gsutil cli) will see the latest data.
+    Any subsequent reads will see the latest data.

 .. note::
     SkyPilot does not guarantee preservation of file permissions when attaching